Application process and expectations

 - Passport copy

-- Your application is reviewed by the Dimensions Operations Committee (DOC).
+- Your application is first reviewed by the Dimensions Operations Committee (DOC)

-- You’ll be notified either way once the candidates are selected.
+- You’ll be notified either way once final candidates are selected

 - Work ethic and habits

 - Ability to work well with others, and under pressure and in stressful environments